 - Amazing dining options – Like many shopping centers in Singapore, Suntec City Mall has an extensive catalogue of eateries and bars.
 Explore the stalls of Pasarbella, indulge your sweet tooth at Awfully Chocolate, or sit down at any of the food stores here.

 Get to know the Indian community of Singapore in Little India.

 You’ll get a good sense of the culture in this area even though not all residents are from South Asia.

 Between the colorful storefronts, smells of incense burning, and gorgeous Hindu temples, Little India is an alluring and fascinating district for shopping in Singapore.

 How can you immerse yourself in the culture of Little India?

 - Visit during religious festivals – The streets of Little India light up with cheerful installations during Deepavali, the Hindu festival of light.
-Be sure to catch the Silver Chariot procession, which is held in the weeks prior to the festival.
+During the week prior to the festival watch the Silver Chariot procession.
 Little India is just as festive during Pongal, which is a Tamil celebration of harvest.